2024 Conference: Program

 “The Bountiful Book,” Paul Eggert, Loyola University Chicago and University of New South Wales

-9B Race and the Archive
+11B Race and the Archive (Lecture Hall, Ground Floor)

 “Fashioning Stereotypes of Native Americans in Nineteenth-Century Travel Writing on the West,” I. S. MacLaren, University of Alberta